TolaniSilas/Diabetic-Retinopathy-Project/README.md

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to the project, feel free to reach out.
-Together, we can enhance the impact of **machine learning** and **artificial inteligence** in **medical sector**.
+Together, we can enhance the impact of **Machine Learning** and **Artificial Intelligence** in **Medicine**.